 Don’t forget to check out the local parks.
 From splash pads to fun playgrounds, there are tons of free parks in the area.

-What other free things do you do when you visit Niagara Falls, NY?
+What other free things do in Niagara Falls, NY is out there, did I miss any?
 Share some free things for others to do in the comments below!